 Recently I published a blog post about bees, wasps and hornets.
 To add interest to the story, I created a graphic featuring 4 common species and asked my readers to identify them.
 One reader labeled three of them correctly and labeled the fourth one ‘jerk.’
 (Actually he used more colorful language, but this is a family blog).
 That ‘jerk’ was the yellow jacket.
 Continue reading →

-Come August your garden may look like it’s winding down, making it tempting to throw in the trowel.
-But that would be a shame with so many late-summer flowers just coming into bloom.
-All it takes is a little advance planning (and some careful pruning) and you can keep the show going all the way until fall.
+By August, your garden may look like it’s winding down, making it tempting to throw in the trowel.
+But that would be a shame with so many late-summer flowers just starting to bloom.
+All it takes is a little advance planning and some careful pruning, and you can keep the display going all the way until fall.
 Continue reading →